William-Lake/job_finder/README.md

 > will be used rather than the `-e .` convention.
 Likewise, there will be no
 > need to clone the repository beforehand.

-A `Makefile` for both Windows and Linux | Posix systems.
-The help message look may be slightly different, but, the commands are identical for both systems.
+A `Makefile` exists for both Windows and Linux | Posix systems.
+The help message may look slightly different on each system, however, the commands are identical for both.

 ```bash
 ----------------------------------------